Paraphimosis in Dogs: Causes, Symptoms, and Treatment · Kinship

 What are the symptoms of paraphimosis in dogs?

-Symptoms of paraphimosis symptoms in dogs include:
+Symptoms of paraphimosis in dogs include:

-• Inflammation of the penis
+• Swelling and inflammation of the penis

 • Urine dribbling